-General liability insurance covers staff against claims arising out of bodily injury or property damage to others as a result of their employment for which there is or may be a personal legal obligation.
+General liability insurance covers staff against claims arising out of bodily injury or property damage to others because of their employment for which there is or may be a personal legal obligation.
 Defense costs will be borne by the School Board except in cases where the employee has gone beyond the scope of his or her employment.